-I hold an MSc in Psychodynamic Counselling and Psychotherapy from the University of London, completed over five years while working full-time in a demanding emergency services role.
-That experience shaped the way I work as a therapist: steady under pressure, direct, and able to stay with you through what is difficult without retreating from it.
+I am a registered psychodynamic psychotherapist, holding an MSc in Psychodynamic Counselling and Psychotherapy which is accredited by the British Psychoanalytic Council and the British Association for Counselling and Psychotherapy.
+I completed my qualifications while working in a demanding emergency services role.
+My experience in life-threatening situations shapes the way I work as a therapist: providing a grounding presence, with expertise and candour, and able to stay with you through what is difficult without retreating from it.

 I have over twenty years’ experience working with people whose lives have been impacted by work stress, sexual violence, domestic abuse, war zones, addiction, homelessness, abandonment, the pressure to provide for others, anxiety, phobias, the impact of social media and fame, and depression.
-I also work with people who struggle with behaviours they’re not proud of and want to understand themselves better so they can treat others differently while being kinder to themselves.
-Previous roles include one-to-one therapeutic work within organisations such as the NHS, bereavement services and within the criminal justice system.
+I also work with people who struggle with behaviours they’re not proud of and want to understand themselves better so they can treat others differently or be kinder to themselves.
+Previous therapeutic roles include one-to-one work within the NHS, bereavement services and the criminal justice system.

 I also understand the reluctance many people feel when approaching therapy for the first time.
 It’s easy to see it as a weakness, but in reality it takes considerable strength to challenge stigma, take a risk on someone else, and begin the work.
-My aim is always to meet that effort with candour, respect, and a grounded, steady presence.
+I meet that effort with respect, and the knowledge and ability to help you reach your goals.

-I coined the term 'Gender-Split Social Defences' (copyright © 2025) to refer to how men and women can be made to feel unwelcome in spaces where the other gender is dominant.
-This led to my work on masculinity and gender in therapy, which has been published in the Journal of Psychodynamic Practice and been described by international psychoanalytic reviewers as:
+I coined the term 'Gender-Split Social Defences' (copyright © 2025) to refer to how men and women can be made to feel unwelcome in spaces where the other gender makes up the majority.
+This led to my work on masculinity and gender in therapy, which has been published in the Journal of Psychodynamic Practice and taught as a core text on the University of London's MSc in Psychodynamic Counselling and Psychotherapy courses for trainee therapists.
+I has been described by international psychoanalytic reviewers as:

 “Powerful and thought-provoking.”